graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 `Accept` HTTP header as specified in [RFC7231](https://datatracker.ietf.org/doc/html/rfc7231).

+Note: If a client does not supply the `Accept` header then the server may respond with an error, or with any content type it chooses.
+To ensure you client gets something useful, it should indicate the media types it supports.

 If the client supplies an `Accept` header, the client SHOULD include the media type `application/graphql+json` in the `Accept` header.

+Note: From 1st Jan 2025, every _server_ and _client_ must support
+`application/graphql+json`, so including this in the Accept header should give your client compatibility with any _server_.

 ### Legacy Watershed